-Map 4: The pace of population ageing in Central Europe 2001-2011v
+Map 3: The level of population ageing in Central Europe in 2011

-There are two exceptions to this pattern that need mention.
-At the country level there is a faster pace of ageing in eastern Germany, which is caused by the extremely high out-migration of the working-age population in the 90's.
+A supplementary indicator for evaluating contemporary demographic ageing is the changing mean age (2001-2011), which measures the pace of population ageing.
+The indicator of a changing mean age shows how quickly a relative share of older population cohorts grows or declines in relation to a relative share of younger population cohorts.
+Map 4 clearly shows that population ageing is a widespread phenomenon in Central Europe and the pace of ageing is fast.
+There are two exceptions to this pattern that need to be mentioned.
+At the country level there is a faster pace of ageing in eastern Germany, which is caused by the extremely high outmigration of the working-age population in the 1990s.
 A clear spatial division between former East and West Germany, as depicted in the map of the mean age in 2011, is more or less blurred and the pace of ageing is similar in Chemnitz Region, Thüringen, Unterfranken, Oberfranken or Oberpfalz.
-At the country level there is a slower pace of ageing in northern Italy, which is the result of the positive net migration of working-age populations from other parts of the country.
-Northern Italy is also one of the oldest regions in Central Europe; therefore the pace of ageing tends to be slower.
+At the country level there is a slower pace of ageing in northern Italy, which is the result of the positive net migration of working-age populations from other parts of the country.36 Northern Italy is also one of the oldest regions in Central Europe, therefore the pace of ageing tends to be slower.

-At regional level the effect of ageing is lower in the metropolitan regions of national capitals and in some other second tier metropolitan regions (e.g. Stuttgart, Innsbruck) due to their attractiveness for the younger labour force and for migrants.
-On the other hand, there are second-tier metropolitan regions which are ageing at an average level (e.g. Bratislava, Poznan, and Krakow) or at a higher than average level (e.g. Gliwicki, Bytomski and Tyski around Katowice), which might be indicative of a poor economic performance making them less attractive to the younger labour force.
+At the regional level the effect of ageing is lower in the metropolitan regions of national capitals and in some other second-tier metropolitan regions (e.g. Stuttgart, Innsbruck) due to their attractiveness for the younger labour force and for migrants.
+On the other hand, there are second-tier metropolitan regions which are ageing at an average level (e.g. Bratislava, Poznan, and Krakow) or at a higher than average level (e.g. Gliwicki, Bytomski and Tyski around Katowice), which might be indicative of a poor economic performance, making them less attractive to the younger labour force.
 To sum up, the pace of ageing is fast in almost all the regions in Central Europe and the differences between countries and regions are small.
-The only exceptions to this pattern are regions with long-term migration gains (e.g. northern Italy) and metropolitan regions significant at the European level.
-Second-tier metropolitan regions and non-metropolitan regions seem to follow the average pace of population ageing.
+The only exceptions to this pattern are regions with long-term migration gains (e.g. northern Italy) and metropolitan regions seem to follow the average pace of population ageing.